 Only one photo ID is required, and it should be that of the applicant.
 This could be an owner or a managerial employee applying on behalf of a company, but please ensure that if a non-owner is acting on behalf of the company, that this individual is explicitly listed as the applicant and/or authorized agent in the Contacts portion of the application.
 Application processing will be delayed if the photo ID received is that of an individual not explicitly listed as the applicant, authorized agent, or business owner.

 To register more than 10 sites, the applicant must first enter the first 10 sites and pay the application fee for those sites.
 That will create an application number.
 Then from the main Accela menu, the applicant must select Create an Application and Site Registration and follow the steps to register each additional site, using the application number to connect it to the LPHE retailer application when prompted.
 The applicant will be asked if they have been issued a license to which they will answer No and will proceed with adding sites to their application record.
-If you are operating more than 10 sites and have questions, please contact customer service.
+If you have questions, please contact customer service.

 No. All applicants must provide proof of Trade Name Registration issued by the Minnesota Secretary of State.
 There is no exemption in Minnesota Statutes chapter 342 even if there are exemptions in other statutes.
 This proof should include the company name along with the assumed name or DBA as listed on the registration.
 For more information on how to register your business with the Office of the Minnesota Secretary of State, please visit the How to Register Your Business webpage.